Our Essential Services

 Some regulations for pets in Germany may depend on the regional authorities at your final place of residence.
-Please note that all these regulations may also apply when you re-enter Germany with your pets after leaving the country for a while.
+Please note that pet passports must be renewed every two or three years depending on which rabies vaccine the pet received.

-Regulations for dogs, cats, and ferrets fall under European legislation.
-According to European law, you may bring up to five animals per person traveling.
+Taking your dog, cat, or even your ferret to Germany is controlled by European legislation.
+According to European law, each person traveling may bring up to five pets.
 If you want to take more than five pets with you, you have to follow the requirements for the commercial pet trade.

 Pets in Germany: Moving within the EU

-- Pets in Germany should be clearly identifiable by an implanted transponder.
-A clearly visible tattoo ID is an alternative as long as your pet got the tattoo before July 2011.
+- Pets in Germany should be clearly identifiable by an implanted microchip.
+A clearly visible tattoo ID is an alternative, as long as your pet got the tattoo before July 2011.

-- All pets in Germany, as well as other EU member states, must have an identification document (“pet passport”).
+- All pets in Germany, as well as other EU member states, must have an identification document or “pet passport.”
 This confirms the vaccination and the chip implant.
 In an EU member state, you can obtain the pet passport at your local veterinarian.
-To register a pet passport, you have to bring proof of identification, proof of vaccination, and, in some cases, the pet itself.
+To register a pet passport, you have to bring proof of identification, proof of vaccination, and in some cases, the pet itself.

-If you are not coming from one of these countries, your animal has to be tested for immunity against rabies.
-A certified veterinarian from an authorized laboratory has to do this test.
+- If you are not coming from one of these countries, your animal has to be tested for immunity against rabies.
+A certified veterinarian from authorized laboratories has to do this test.

-Keep in mind that the rabies vaccination must not be older than 12 months.
-Your pet then has to take the blood test between three and eleven months before your departure.
+- Keep in mind that the rabies vaccination must not be older than twelve months.
+Your pet then has to take the blood test between eleven and three months before your departure.
 Sometimes, you have to wait up to four months after the vaccination before you can schedule the blood test.

 - If you do not set out from an EU/EEA member state, you need a health certificate for your pet.
 If your veterinarian cannot provide you with the necessary forms, you can download bilingual certificates from an EU website.
 (Please scroll down to the “Document” section).